The Sexiest Athletes Alive!

 So who are the sexiest athletes alive?

-They each have a unique brand of sexiness that grabbed the attention of the public and helped them become more popular than they might have been otherwise.
+They each have a unique brand of sexiness that grabbed the attention of the public and helped them become more popular than they would have ever been.

-Go to our Sexiest Athletes home page to read about how some of these sports studs spend their money, who they’re dating, and more »

 She's one of the more polarising female athletes in sports, and is prone to confrontations with the media.
 But she doesn't get that status without the sex appeal that -- combined with her goaltending in the 2011 World Cup -- made her a mainstream star in the first place.